 Lesbian (L): A woman who is primarily attracted to other women.

 Gay (G): A person who is primarily attracted to people of the same gender.
 A gay man, for example, is attracted to other men.

 Bisexual (B): A person who is attracted to more than one gender.

 Transgender (T): A person whose current gender identity differs from the sex they were assigned at birth.
 Someone who was assigned as male at birth, for example, may identify as female.

-Queer (Q): An umbrella term sometimes used to refer to the LGBT community as a whole.
+Queer (Q): Abnormal, strange and sometimes used to identify in opposition to conforming to social norms.
+Historically, an umbrella slur for the LGBT community as a whole.

 Step #3: Express Your Feelings

 “It’s natural and normal for parents to feel distressed,” Dr. Huebner says.
 “Find someone—a partner, friend, therapist—to talk about your struggle.”